why-not-try-calmer/feedo/README.md

 - group public

 The bot does not require any permission; it just need to be a member of the group to which it posts updates.

+For the exhaustive list of commands, see this [document](https://github.com/why-not-try-calmer/feedfarer2/blob/dev/COMMANDS.md).

 __Getting started__: